-VII Important Contracts 115 Six.
-O verview of Financial Status 116 I. Condensed Balance Sheets and Statements of Comprehensive Income for the Past 5 Fiscal Years 116 II.
-Financial Analysis in the Past Five Years 122 III.
-Audit Committee's Review Report on the Latest Financial Report 127 IV.
-Consolidated Financial Statements for the Years Ended December 31, 2022 and 2021 and Independent Auditors' Report 128 V. Financial Statements for the Years Ended December 31, 2022 and 2021 and Independent Auditors' Report 128 VI.
-If the Company or Its Affiliates Have Experienced Financial Difficulties in the Most Recent Fiscal Year During the Current Fiscal Year up to the Date of Publication of the Annual Report, the Annual Report Shall Explain How Said Difficulties Will Affect the Company's Financial Situation Seven.
-Review and Analysis of Financial Status and Business Results and Risk Issue 129 I. F inancial Position 129 II.
-Financial Performance 130 III.
-Cash Flow 131 IV.
-Impact of Major Capital Expenditure in the Past Year on the Financial and Business.
-131 V. Re-investment Policy in the Past Year, the Main Reason for Its Profit or Loss, the Improvement Plan an Investment Plan in the Next Year VI.
-Risks in the Most Recent Fiscal Year or During the Current Fiscal Year up to the Date of Publication of the Annual Report VII Other Important Matters 142 Eight.
-Special Disclosures 143 I. Related Information of Affiliated Companies 143 II.
-Handling of Privately Placed Securities in the Most Recent Year and As of the Date of Publication of th Annual Report III.
-Status of Holding or Disposing of the Company's Stocks by Subsidiaries in the Most Recent Year and A of the Sate of Publication of the Annual Report IV.
-Other Necessary Supplementary Explanations 145 Nine.
-In the Most Recent Year and as of the Printing Date of the Annual Report, the Occurrence of the Matters that Have a Significant Impact on Shareholders' Equity or Securities Prices As Specified in Article 36 Paragraph 3, Item 2 of the Securities and Exchange Act Appen dix 1 Consolidated Financial Statements for the Years Ended December 31, 2022 and 2021nd Independent Auditors' Report ıt Appen dix 2 Financial Statements for the Years Ended December 31, 2022 and 2021 and Independent Auditors' Report
+VII.
+Important Contracts Six.
+Overview of Financial Status I. Condensed Balance Sheets and Statements of Comprehensive Income for the Past 5 Fiscal Years124 II.
+Five-Year Financial Analysis III.
+Audit Committee's Review Report on the Latest Financial Report IV.
+Consolidated Financial Statements for the Years Ended December 31, 2023 and 2022 and Independent Auditors' Report V. Standalong Financial Statements for the Years Ended December 31, 2023 and 2022 and Independent Auditors' Report VI.
+If the Company or Its Affiliates Have Experienced Financial Difficulties in the Most Recent Fiscal Year or During the Current Fiscal Year up to the Date of Publication of the Annual Report, the Annual Report Shall Explain How Said Difficulties Will Affect the Company's Financial Situation Seven.
+Review and Analysis of Financial Status and Business Results and Risk Issue I. Financial Status II.
+Financial Performance III.
+Cash Flow IV.
+Impact of Major Capital Expenditure in the Past Year on the Financial and Business V. Re-investment Policy in the Past Year, the Main Reason for its Profit or Loss, the Improvement Plan and Investment Plan in the Next Year: VI.
+Risks in the Most Recent Fiscal Year or During the Current Fiscal Year up to the Date of Publication of the Annual Report VII.
+Other Important Matters: None Eight.
+Special Disclosures I. Related Information of Affiliated Companies150 II.
+Handling of Privately Placed Securities in the Most Recent Year and As of the Date of Publication of the Annual Report III.
+Status of Holding or Disposing of the Company's Stocks by Subsidiaries in the Most Recent Year and As of the Sate of Publication of the Annual Report IV.
+Other Necessary Supplementary Explanations152 Nine.
+In the Most Recent Year and as of the Printing Date of the Annual Report, the Occurrence of the Matters that Have a Significant Impact on Shareholders' Equity or Securities Prices as Specified in Article 36 Paragraph 3, Item 2 of the Securities and Exchange Act Appendix A. Consolidated Financial Statements Appendix B. Standalone Financial Statements